LUDWIG TUMAN

 Summary - A king has every comfort and luxury but is still dissatisfied.
 Though he is surrounded by a wonderful queen and daughters, and has immense wealth and power, nothing brings him satisfaction.
 The wise men advise him that to regain his happiness he must find a truly happy man and wear his shirt for a day.
 So the king sets out, dressed as a common man, and wanders the kingdom looking for such a person.
 But he finds all the dwellers of his kingdom to be unhappy in one way or another.
 Finally one day he meets a man fishing by a brook.
 The man invites the king to eat with him, and is full of joy and gratitude for the beauty in his life.
 The king realizes he has found a happy man and reveals to him his true identity.
 The happy man looks over the king’s rags, then looks at his own rags, and they burst into laughter.
 The king asks for the man’s shirt, but finds he doesn’t even have a shirt under his coat, and they laugh even harder.
 His happiness restored, the king invites the man to return with him and stay in his castle.

-14 Variations on a Theme by William Daniel
+14 Variations on a Theme of William Daniel

 Composed & Produced by Ludwig Tuman